Florence E. Wall: Cosmetic chemistry

 In 1923, she became one of the first women admitted as a Fellow of the American Institute of Chemists.
 After a brief period teaching in Cuba, Wall was hired by Inecto, Inc., a leading manufacturer of hair dyes, in 1924.
 Her original position was as a liaison between the development lab and the product testing salon.
 With strong technical and writing skills, and fluency in multiple languages, she was soon made the head of library research and technical advice.
 Eventually her title became "Director of trade education and technical publicity".

 Florence E. Wall helped to found Inetco's Notox Institute for postgraduate education in hair dyeing in the 1920s, and developed curricula for beauty and cosmetology schools such as the Notox Institute and the Marinello Schools of Beauty, which were purchased by Inetco.
-She coined the term canitics when asked to write a text about the art and science of hair dyeing.
-Eventually Florence published 5 books and more than 300 articles, including Canitics: The art and science of hair dyeing, The principles and practice of beauty culture, a biography of chemist Charles Herty, and articles on the history of the cosmetics industry and the status of women chemists.
+She coined the term "canitics" when asked to write a text about the art and science of hair dyeing.
+Eventually Florence published 5 books, including Canitics: The Art and Science of Hair Dyeing, The Principles and Practice of Beauty Culture and a biography of chemist Charles Herty, and more than 300 articles on topics including the history of the cosmetics industry and the status of women chemists.
 She wrote articles for the Encyclopedia of Chemical Technology and the World Book Encyclopedia, and edited The Chemist for two years during 1929-1931.

 She left Inetco as of December 1928 to work as a freelance lecturer, teacher and writer.
 She traveled for months in Europe, reaching out to chemists, physicians, lawyers, advertisers and merchandising people.
-Unable to find anyone to supervise her as a Ph.D. student, she took further classes at the school of education at New York University, creating her own program of self-study in issues relating to cosmetology.
+Unable to find anyone to supervise her as a Ph.D. student, she took further classes at the School of Education at New York University, creating her own program of self-study in issues relating to cosmetology.

 Marston L. Hamlin, an early employer, later said of her:

 She has the admirable--but not too unusual--characteristics of intelligence, integrity and loyalty.
 But add to these restlessness, curiosity, ability to work untiringly, courage in entering new fields and a bit of Irish humor, and you have a unique human entity.

-Beginning in 1936, Florence Wall taught the first college-accredited course on cosmetics, "Cosmetic Hygiene", at the school of education at New York University.
+Beginning in 1936, Florence Wall taught the first college-accredited course on cosmetics, "Cosmetic Hygiene", at the School of Education at New York University.
 In 1938 she received her M.Sc. from New York University.
 She continued to teach until 1943, adding the specialized topics "Advanced Cosmetology" and "Teaching of Cosmetology," as well as a general class on "Teaching of Personal Grooming".

 Wall promoted the idea that "Beauty is an Ensemble," involving makeup, hairstyling, weight control, posture, and general health.

 Florence E. Wall was involved in the drafting of the Federal Food, Drug, and Cosmetic Act of 1938, testifying, attending all the hearings, and working with Senator Royal S. Copeland, who proposed the legislation.